How the Australian superannuation fund impacts US tax returns

 A super fund is different to a 401(k) plan (the US company sponsored retirement plan scheme) because one of the rules of a 401(k) plan is that the retirement plan must be created in the US.
 This means that super funds can never be qualified plans in the eyes of the IRS and the Double Tax Agreement is of little help.

-What does a Superannuation fund do?
+What does a super fund do?
+Is it a trust?

 I want more information about Australian Superannuation

-If you are in a situation where your employer is contributing to your superfund, your superfund is with a large financial institution and you have little power over your fund (typical of retail funds), then as long as the employee contributions are incidental, meaning less that what your employer contributes, then filing the forms 3520 and 3520-A is not necessary.
-This is why the majority of Australian expats do not have to fill in the forms 3520 and 3520-A for their foreign trusts, as it is common practice for the employee to not put any money into their superfund and have little to no control over it.
+If you are in a situation where your employer is contributing more than you to your super fund, your super fund is with a large custodian (e.g. AustralianSuper) and you have little power or control over your fund (typical of retail funds), then you can probably take advantage of the exemption from filing foreign trust returns, however there is still a liability to income tax under section 402(b).
+This is why the majority of Americans in Australia do not have to file forms 3520 and 3520-A for their super funds.

-Foreign tax credit layovers
+Excess foreign tax credit

 What if I haven’t been filing US tax returns?

-What happens if I don’t do this filing
+What happens if I don’t file properly?

 How can I get professional help?